-A student who is enrolled in one or more courses at, or being taught by, your institution, but whose home institution is another campus or high school.
+New A student who enters the institution as a professional student (law, dentistry, medicine, veterinary medicine) for the first time.
+A student who attended the institution, but whose home institution is another campus or high school.
 Include all students who are visiting your campuses (e.g., cross-registered, cross-enrolled, dual-enrolled, concurrently enrolled, summer only, etc.) by formal or in-formal inter-institutional cooperative programs or agreements.
 Include preparatory (PR) students here.
 See Appendix G regarding PR students.